 Sucuri is a company that offers a firewall and antivirus for complete security.
 They offer a WordPress security plugin that scans sites and offers information on how to strengthen security.
 They also offer a free website scanner that allows you to see if your site has been compromised.

 Penetration testing is the most expensive and intensive method of ensuring your site is secure.
 It involves hiring a company to attempt to hack into your site using bots, scanners, and manual techniques.

-Monitoring Your WordPress Site
+9. Monitoring Your WordPress Site

 One of the most comprehensive monitoring services out there is Sucuri’s AntiVirus service.
 It monitors your site, checking for malware and providing in-depth reports.